knubie/vim-kitty-navigator/README.md

 #### Make kitty listen to control messages

-Start kitty with the `listen_on` option so that vim can send commands to it.
+Start kitty with the `listen-on` option so that vim can send commands to it.

 ```
+# For linux:
 kitty -o allow_remote_control=yes --single-instance --listen-on unix:@mykitty

+# Other unix systems:
+kitty -o allow_remote_control=yes --single-instance --listen-on unix:/tmp/mykitty
 ```

 The listening address can be customized in your vimrc by setting `g:kitty_navigator_listening_on_address`.
 It defaults to `unix:@mykitty`.